MichielNoback/java_jupyterbook/03_apis/exceptions.md

 }
 ```

-### Unchecked exceptions
+## Unchecked exceptions

 Unchecked exceptions are quite similar to checked exceptions, but with the difference that you do not
-- need to declare them
+- need to declare them - although you may do so!
-- need to try/catch or throw them explicitly.
+- need to try/catch or throw them explicitly - although you may do so!

 Unchecked exceptions include `NumberFormatException`, `NullPointerException`, `IllegalArgumentException` and `UnsupportedOperationException`.
-In modern Java, unchecked exceptions are preferred above checked exceptions.
+In modern Java, unchecked exceptions are preferred over checked exceptions because they do not clutter your code so much.
 Try to work with these as much as possible.

-### Errors
+## Errors

+:::{warning}
 You should never ever try to catch errors.
 There is no possible use case for that:

 ```java